c3er/mdview/README.md

 To start an instance while development, type `npm start`.

 Binaries can be built by typing `npm run dist`.
 Under Windows, a ZIP package and a Setup.exe will be built.
 Under Linux, an AppImage file will be generated - though it is not tested by the author yet.
-MacOS is not tested yet and there are properly some settings missing to build the proper packages.
-Pull requests are welcome!

 The icon is made with help of [Inkscape](https://inkscape.org/en/) and [ImageMagick](https://www.imagemagick.org).
 While the application icon does not look too bad, a proper icon for Markdown *documents* is missing yet.